slgrobotics/outdoors_loc_nav/README.md

 **Note:** Your robot should launch a *local EKF node* to fuse IMU and wheel odometry and publish the */odometry/local* topic.
 It would also publish a *odom → base_link* transform, which is important for the rest of the system.
 That’s the typical setup for indoor navigation.
-This package neither uses nor depends on that EKF, though your robot relies on it indoors.
+This package, except when using Cartographer, neither uses nor depends on that EKF, though your robot relies on it indoors.

 ### How to use